VET Student Loans are available for certain diploma level and above qualifications.

 On this page:

-For advice to VET students seeing historical loan amounts now appearing on their ATO record please read the Update for VET students on historic loan records.
+For advice to VET students seeing historical loan amounts appearing on their ATO record please read Transfer of historical loan records for VET students.

 About VET Student Loans